Paradise-Pi/ParadisePi/Readme.md

 To use the debugger, you can set the environment variable `DEV_MODE=true` before running the app, or use the vscode launch configuration.
 Hot reloading is enabled by default, and works for the UI but not for the main process, which will require a manual restart after changes are made.

-You can access the rendered output of the app in a browser as well (if helpful) by visiting [http://localhost:9001/main_window/#/main/help](http://localhost:9001/main_window/#/main/help).
-This doesn't work in production builds.

 ### Building Releases

 ```bash